IBM/mi-prometheus/docs/source/notes/doc_update_howto.rst

   >>> from .master_algorithm import MeaningOfLife
   >>> __all__ = [..., 'MeaningOfLife']

   The first line imports the new class from the file you wrote.
-The second line adds it to the list of public objects of that module., as interpreted by import *.
-It overrides the default of hiding everything that begins with an underscore.
+The second line adds it to the list of public objects of that module, so that in the `__init__.py` file of `dir1/`, the line:

+  >>> from .dir1 import *

+  will properly import `MeaningOfLife`.

+  So, if you are adding one `.py` file (called a module) to a directory that already contains a `__init__.py` file (this dir is then called a package), you only have to edit this `__init__`.

+  If you are adding several directories and subdirectories, you have to update the several `__init__.py` files by traversing the hierarchy from innermost to outermost (simplest way to ensure you are not forgetting anything).

+- Second, we have to update the corresponding `.rst` file to include this new module/class in the table of content.

 make sure `sphinx` and `sphinx_rtd_theme` are installed in your python env.
 Will also require packages like torch, torchvision, torchtext, matplotlib, pyyaml, pillow, h5py, progressbar2, nltk